idos-network/idos-sdk-js/packages/idos-sdk-js/README.md

 ### Delegated Access Grants

 A delegated Access Grant (dAG) is a way of creating / revoking an Access Grant by somebody else other than the user.
-This is especially relevant for dApps who want to subsidise the cost of transaction necessary to create an AG.
+This is especially relevant for dApps who want to subsidize the cost of transaction necessary to create an AG.

 Here's a diagram comparing the two cases side-by-side:

 <img src="./assets/readme-ag-vs-dag.png" />

-This is acomplished by getting the user's signature a specific message, generated with the contract's `insert_grant_by_signature_message` method, that can then be used to call the contract's `insert_grant_by_signature` method.
+This is accomplished by getting the user's signature a specific message, generated with the contract's `insert_grant_by_signature_message` method, that can then be used to call the contract's `insert_grant_by_signature` method.

 The message building function is exposed as `idos.grants.messageForCreateBySignature`.
 Submitting the resulting message and its user signature is exposed as `idosGrantee.createBySignature`.